Mary Eleanor Brackenridge: Women's suffrage

 Her achievements through women's clubs and suffrage organizations lived beyond her lifetime.
 Most notably, the Woman's Club of San Antonio and Texas Woman's University are still active today.
 Through these efforts, she was able to promote the welfare and advancement of women and children.
 In 1911, she made a study of the state's legal code and published a pamphlet entitled The Legal Status of Texas Women.
 The WCTU and women's organizations often worked hand-in-hand for suffrage.
 The Texas Woman Suffrage Association was begun in 1903 in Houston by Annette Finnigan who served as its first president.
 When Finnigan left Texas, the organization stalled.
 It was fused with new energy in 1913 and was renamed the Texas Equal Suffrage Association.
 At the organization's convention in San Antonio, Brackenridge was named its president.
 Within two years, the organization had twenty-one chapters.
-On June 28, 1919, Texas became the first southern state to ratify the passage of the 19th Amendment to the United States Constitution, giving women the right to vote.
+On June 28, 1919, Texas became the first southern state to ratify the passage of the Nineteenth Amendment to the United States Constitution, giving women the right to vote.
 Brackenridge became the first woman in San Antonio to register to vote.